deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 > </details>

-> This table presents statistics of datasets from shared tasks, including the year, language, number of texts, number of generated vs human texts, and average and median length.
+> Table 1 presents statistics on datasets from shared tasks, including the year, language, number of texts, number of generated vs human texts, and average and median lengths.

 {{< table-caption >}}